 Customer profiling is developing an understanding of who your core customers are.
-Two t-shirt companies, one selling sports-themed shirts and the other selling shirts with lines from famous Romantic poets, should not be pursuing the same demographic.
+Two t-shirt companies, one selling sports-themed shirts and the other selling shirts with lines from famous Romantic poets, should pursue a different demographic.

 Instead, each should construct a persona of their most likely customers, including age, education level, hobbies, where they live, shows and music they like, and businesses they’re likely to frequent.
 Some go so far as to give this persona a name.
 The better they complete and understand this profile, the more effective their advertising will be.

-Bonus points for crafting your customer journey specifically to scratch your core customer’s various itches.
+Bonus points for crafting your customer journey to scratch your core customer’s various itches.